aitezazshah/serverless-ecommerce/README.md

-# Serverless Ecommerce
+# Serverless E-commerce

 Serverless Ecommerce is a simple e-commerce application with AWS as the backend.
-The purpose of this project is to provide a cost-effective and scalable solution for small and medium e-commerce businesses.
+This project aims to provide a cost-effective and scalable solution for small and medium e-commerce businesses.

 ## Deployed Application Link